hervegirod/fxsvgimage/README.md

 This library support:
 - clip paths
 - linear gradients
+- radial gradients
 - rect, circle, ellipse, path, polygon, polyline, line, image, text, tspan
 - fill, stroke, style, class, transform attributes

 # Limitations
-The radial gradients do not work correctly for the moment
+- Radial gradients which use absolute values for their definitions do not work correctly for the moment

 # Other libraries
 The following libraries also convert a SVG file to a JavaFX Node tree: